 6. Hide large items.
 Look, nobody wants to wrap a bicycle.
 Slap a bow on larger items and hide them in a closet or the garage then bring them out ceremoniously on Christmas morning.
 Or you can send the recipient on a mini hunt for the item to build up anticipation.
 If you have

 mischievous curious little ones in your home, you might have to recruit neighbors or relatives to help with the hiding!
+I have not so fond memories of the punishment that followed me "finding" my brothers' matching scooters in my parents' closet one year.

-7. Don’t have a gift tag?
+7. Don't have a gift tag?
 Use a Sharpie.
-You might want to recruit your friend or family member with the best handwriting for this but it’s a quick and easy alternative to running out for gift tags and, if you have gorgeous handwriting, can actually be an upgrade to the presentation. 🙂 Click the photo above for an easy tutorial.
+You might want to recruit your friend or family member with the best handwriting for this one but it's a quick and easy alternative to running out for gift tags and, if you have gorgeous handwriting, can actually be an upgrade to the presentation. 🙂 Click the photo above for an easy tutorial.

 8. Use bags and boxes for oddly-shaped items.
 Here's a tutorial for making your own bags out of upcycled fabric from Organized 31.